benchristel/process-to-processes/src/Fundamentals/Feeling.md

 >
 > <cite>Christopher Alexander, _The Process of Creating Life_ p.
 352</cite>

+> I think one of the most important things, for me anyway, when building something from the ground up like that is, as quickly as possible, getting the program to a state that you, the programmer, can use it.
+Even a little bit.
+Because that tells you where to go next in a really visceral way.
+>
+> —Jamie Zawinski

 ## Technique: Relative Life as a Design Heuristic

 - The rational part of your brain is slow, expensive, and weak. ({{link SoftwareDevelopment/Humans.html "Humans, Not Humanoids"}})